 Tip: If you make the sauce a day in advance and refrigerate it in an air tight container overnight, it tastes even more flavourful the next day.

 Mix the ingredients together with your hands until well combined.
-It’s hard to describe, but the meat takes on a certain feel when it is well-mixed and ready to go.
-Roll the mixture into golf ball sized-balls, which are about 2 tbsp each.
+It's hard to describe, but the meat takes on a certain feel when it is well-mixed and ready to go.
+Roll the mixture into golf ball sized-balls, which are about 2 tablespoons each.
 This will get you approximately 26-28 meatballs, or 3-4 meatballs per serving.

 Tips for the One-Pot Meal with Noodles